Billionaire spacewalker highlights Mars trip for astronauts in his bid to become NASA's next chief

 The Senate Commerce, Science and Transportation Committee gathered in Washington for the nomination hearing.

-“As the president stated we will prioritize sending American astronauts to Mars.
-Along the way, we will inevitably have the capabilities to return to the Moon, Isaacman said in his written testimony.
+“As the president stated we will prioritize sending American astronauts to Mars and, long the way, we will inevitably have the capabilities to return to the moon," Isaacman said in his opening remarks.

+He later assured the senators that he would not give up on the moon and wants the U.S. to beat China in landing astronauts there.

+“I didn’t say we shouldn’t go to the moon,” he said.
+“What’s taking so long to get back to the moon and why does it cost so much money?
+I absolutely want to see us return to the moon.”

+Moon and Mars expeditions can be developed in parallel.
+“I don't think these are either-or,” he added.

 Isaacman, 42, has already flown in space twice, buying his own trips with SpaceX, and performed the world's first private spacewalk last September.
-He made his fortune with a payment processing company he started as a high school dropout in his parents' basement, now called Shift4.
+An experienced jet pilot, he made his fortune with a payment processing company he started as a high school dropout in his parents' basement, now called Shift4.

 He acknowledged in his testimony that he is not “a typical nominee for this position.”

-“I have been relatively apolitical; I am not a scientist and I never worked at NASA" he said in his written remarks.
+“I have been relatively apolitical; I am not a scientist and I never worked at NASA," he said.
 “I do not think these are weaknesses.”

 The space agency and others were anxious to hear Isaacman’s stand on the moon and Mars for human exploration, given his close association with SpaceX’s Elon Musk.

-In the audience were the three U.S. astronauts and one Canadian assigned to NASA’s flight to the moon planned for next year.
+In the audience were the three U.S. astronauts and one Canadian assigned to NASA’s flight to the moon planned for next year, as well as all six people who launched into orbit with Isaacman.

+Sen. Ted Cruz, R-Texas, the committee's chairman, urged the need to “stay the course” with NASA's plans to return astronauts to the moon.

+“An extreme shift in priorities at this stage would almost certainly mean a red moon, ceding ground to China for generations to come," Cruz said.

 NASA has been pitching the moon as the next logical step for astronauts for years.
 The Artemis program aims to send a crew around the moon next year and land astronauts near the moon’s south pole as early as 2027.
 Lunar bases are planned this time around, not just quick visits like the ones during NASA’s Apollo missions in the late 1960s and early 1970s.